Sticky Tender Asian Chicken Thighs smothered in a sweet and spicy Asian inspired sauce. Juicy, tender and loaded with flavor!

 I brown the chicken in a super hot pan before it goes in the oven.
 This gives it a nice caramelization and crisp on the outside.
 I did end up with some grease in my pan (because of the skin).
 Drain the oil out of the pan or dab it with a paper towel to get the excess oil out.
 You can use skinless chicken thighs to combat this.
 I personally prefer the skin.

 The chicken gets coated in a sticky asian style sauce.
 Sweet with a hint of spice.
-The sauce is made with soy sauce, sweet chili sauce, sriracha, ginger and light brown sugar.
+The sauce is made with soy sauce, sweet chili sauce, Sriracha, ginger and light brown sugar.

-- One Pan Italian Chicken Skillet
+- Easy One Pan Bourbon Chicken

 Sticky Asian Chicken Thighs